jsherman212/iosdbg/README.md

 ### `thread select <thread ID>`
 Select a different thread to focus on while debugging.
 Default focused thread is thread #1.
 If the focused thread goes away, the first available thread is selected automatically.
 When an exception is caused, focus goes to the thread that caused it.

+You can view what a command does with `help command`.
+However, most descriptions are incomplete.
+I'll touch up on them soon.

 ## Contributing
 While I may not accept contributions, I am open to suggestions.